JoppyFurr/Sneptile/README.md

 Input images should have a width and height that are multiples of 8px.
 Tiles are generated left-to-right, top-to-bottom, first file to last file.

-Usage: `./Sneptile [--mode-0] --output-dir tile_data --palette 0x04 0x19 [--reserve name,count] empty.png cursor.png`
+Usage: `./Sneptile [--mode-0] --output-dir tile_data --palette 0x04 0x19 empty.png cursor.png`

  * `--mode-0`: Generate Mode-0 tiles.
  * `--mode-2`: Generate Mode-2 tiles.